CALIFORNIA'S OWN ELIZABETH WARREN

 THE BIRTH OF AN ACTIVIST

-Destitute but determined, I put my reporter’s hat back on and began researching economic policy to understand what forces had put us--and so many of our neighbors--out of work and out of our homes.
+Destitute but determined, I donned my reporter's hat once again, and began researching economic policy to understand what forces had put us and so many of our neighbors out of work and out of our homes.
 What I learned made me furious, and this one-time soccer mom became a political activist.
-I received organizing training from MoveOn.org and was soon supporting MoveOn organizing councils made up of regular people just like me, across the country.
+I received organizing training from MoveOn.org and was soon supporting MoveOn organizing councils made up of regular people just like me, all across the country.

 TAKING ON A NASTY GLOBAL TRADE DEAL.

 In 2012 a news blurb in the San Diego Union Tribune caught my eye.
-Negotiations for a global trade deal called the Trans-Pacific Partnership were being held in San Diego.
-A GLOBAL TRADE DEAL being negotiated in San Diego?
-Why wasn't anybody talking about it?
+Negotiations for a global trade deal called the Trans-Pacific Partnership were happening in San Diego.
+A GLOBAL TRADE DEAL negotiated in San Diego?
+Why wasn't anyone talking about it?

-Some digging revealed that the public, the media, and even my Congressman, Darrell Issa, were barred from hearing details, which the White House had classified “secret.”
-But the biggest corporations were all INSIDE the talks, acting as “trade advisers.”
-More digging led to leaked documents shared by Public Citizen online that described, to my horror, provisions included in the proposed 12-nation deal.
+Digging revealed that the public, the media, and my Congressman, Darrell Issa, were barred from the talks, which the White House had classified “secret.”
+The biggest corporations were all INSIDE, however, acting as “trade advisers.”
+Leaked documents shared by Public Citizen online described, to my horror, appalling provisions included in the proposed 12-nation deal.

-Yet what I realized (and eventually convinced others) was that everything we cared about, every protection, every progressive advance, could be held hostage by this deal.
+What I realized (and eventually convinced others) was that everything we cared about, every issue, every consumer protection, every progressive advance, could be held hostage or crushed by this deal.
 If the TPP went through, years of hard work by many good people would be WASTED, because the TPP as written would supersede every signing country’s own laws.
-Now I had to convince grassroots activists and national public policy makers that I was right, and get them to work together.
+Now I had to convince other grassroots activists and national public policy makers that I was right, and get them to work together.